Space-time wave packets localized in all dimensions: Discussion

 Further optimization of the experimental layout is possible.
 We made use of four phase patterns to produce the target spatio-temporal spectral structure.
 It is conceivable that this spectral modulation scheme can be performed with only three phase patterns, or perhaps even fewer.
 Excitingly, a new theoretical proposal suggests that a single non-local nanophotonic structure can produce 3D ST wave packets through a process of spatio-temporal spectral filtering \cite{Guo21Light}.
 This theoretical proposal indicates the role nanophotonics is poised to play in reducing the complexity of the synthesis system, potentially without recourse to filtering strategies.

 Finally, efforts in the near future will be directed to reducing the spectral uncertainty $\delta\lambda$ and concomitantly approaching $\theta\!\rightarrow\!45^{\circ}$ to increase the propagation length to the kilometer range \cite{Bhaduri19OL}.
-With access to 3D ST wave packets, previous work on guided ST modes in planar wave-guides \cite{Shiri20NC} can be extended to conventional single-mode and multi-mode waveguides \cite{Guo21PRR}, and potentially to optical fibers.
+The experimental procedure presented here can in principle be extended to the synthesis of other exotic variants of ST wave packet, such as abruptly focusing needle pulses \cite{Wong17ACSP1} among other possibilities \cite{Wong20AdvSc,Wong21OE}.
+With access to 3D ST wave packets, previous work on guided ST modes in planar wave-guides \cite{Shiri20NC} can be extended to conventional single-mode and multi-mode waveguides \cite{Guo21PRR}, and potentially to optical fibers\cite{Ruano2021JO,Bejot2021ACSP,Kibler2021PRL,Bejot2022Arxiv}.
 Moreover, the localization in both transverse dimensions provided by 3D ST wave packets opens new avenues for nonlinear optics by increasing the intensity with respect to 2D ST wave packets, for introducing topological features such as spin texture in momentum space \cite{Guo21Light}, and for the exploration of spatio-temporal vortices and polarization singularities \cite{Bliokh12PRA}.
-Our findings point therefore to profound new opportunities provided by the emerging field of space-time optics \cite{Shiri20NC,Guo21Light,Guo21PRR,Shaltout19Science}.
+Our findings point therefore to profound new opportunities provided by the emerging field of space-time optics \cite{SaintMarie17Optica, Froula2018NP,Shaltout19Science,Shiri20NC,Guo21Light,Guo21PRR,Zdagkas2021arxiv}.